AidoP/yutani/readme.md

 Wayland Protocols converted to TOML are available under [wl-protocols](https://github.com/AidoP/wl-protocols).
 The default search path for protocol specifications is `protocol/` and can be overriden by setting the `WL_PROTOCOLS` environment variable.

 # Example Usage

-A minimal example implementing the assumed `wl_display` bootstrapping interface is available at [`examples/basic/`](https://github.com/AidoP/wl/tree/main/examples/basic).
+A minimal example implementing the core of the wayland protocol is available at [`examples/basic/`](https://github.com/AidoP/wl/tree/main/examples/basic).

 # Goals
 - Protocol compliance: compatabilty with libwayland clients and servers